-Joanne McDonagh, blogger at Rezoomo, won First Place in the Talent Acquisition Category of Human Resources Today’s 2017 MVP Awards.
+Joanne McDonagh, head of Digital Marketing & Content Specialist at Rezoomo, won First Place in the Talent Acquisition Category of Human Resources Today’s 2017 MVP Awards.
 Our judges and audience at HRT had hundreds of nominated articles to read through, so her article, 2018 Trends in Candidate Experience – What You Need To Know, really was the best of the best!
 Now that it’s been a few months since the conclusion of the awards, Shelley Trout, editor at Human Resources Today, has some questions for her.

 How long have you been blogging?